Here you will find the answers to some of the questions we are asked most.

 With our hides, beautiful landscapes and woodland area, we definitely advise you to bring your binoculars.
 For £5.00 for the day (and a returnable deposit of £10.00), you can hire a pair from the shop if you forget to bring yours.
 We also have a vast array of binoculars for sale and retail staff with expert knowledge if it is time for an upgrade!

 Our ducks love being fed!
-Unfortunately, to ensure our ducks are kept healthy, we have a special monitored diet for them and ask if you do not feed them bread.
+Unfortunately, to ensure our ducks are kept healthy, we have a special monitored diet for them and ask that you do not feed them bread.
 You are, however, more than welcome to buy bags of feed for them from the shop.
 Please be warned, they recognise the bags and do like to beg!

 *Please note due to potential over feeding, we do have to ration the number of bags during summer months.